nathanramoscfa/pycgapi/docs/source/index.rst

 Usage Examples
 ==============

-See the `examples <https://github.com/nathanramoscfa/coingeckoapi/examples>`_ directory for detailed examples of all endpoints.
-Here are a few examples of ``coingeckoapi``:
+See the `examples <https://github.com/nathanramoscfa/cgapi/examples>`_ directory for detailed examples of all endpoints.
+Here are a few examples of ``cgapi``:

 **Get a list of all supported coins:**